ehjjjj/h8/README.md

 # HW10.
 Josephus problem using array.
-## This is an Exercise, and it related to HW11 and HW12.
+## This is an Exercise, and it is related to HW11 and HW12.

 <strong>Please read the entire file before you ask any question.</strong><br>